 Many businesses have found success in creating a culture of innovation by doing away with hierarchal titles and management structures.
 When people don’t have to jump through hoops and cut through red tape to get an idea from one person to the next, they are much more incentivized to produce and share.
 Long approval processes and a requirement to work through a complex communication process to get something done is extremely inefficient, and impedes creativity.

 To help you think further about your management structure, we created a few free organizational chart templates here.
 They are in a PowerPoint format which you can easily edit.

 Provide Unstructured Time for Idea Creation

-Unstructured time, or “free time” for employees to generate ideas is becoming a must in creative company cultures.
+Unstructured time, or “free time” for individuals and teams to generate ideas is a must in creative company cultures.
 The most famous example is perhaps Google, which maintains a 20 percent time policy.
 The policy encourages employees to spend 20 percent of their work time thinking about what would most benefit the company, and is based on the idea that “the most talented and creative people can’t be forced to work.”
 Google also provides their employees with plenty of free, unstructured time where they can work on their own projects, or just check out and relax for a minute.